JakubKuczera/ImageClassifier/README.md

 # ImageClassifier
-WORK IN PROGRESS ImageClassifier using Tensorflow, CNN to classify images into 3 categories.
+ImageClassifier using Tensorflow, CNN to classify images into 3 categories.
 OpenCV was used for real-time testing.